 The PL of a safety circuit depends on the structure of a circuit, on the reliability of the devices making up the circuit and is also linked to some other parameters.
-This si why it does not make any sense to ask whether, for instance, a particular safety switch is suitable for a circuit with a PLe value, since the top PL level that can be reached depends not only on the device itself, but also on many other parameters, such as the circuit's structure, the diagnostic coverage, the causes of common failure, the application frequency etc. Therefore we can say that a safety switch can be used in circuits up to a PLe value, but the reaching of this PL level depends on other parameters.
+This is why it does not make any sense to ask whether a particular safety switch is suitable for a circuit with a PLe value, since the top PL level that can be reached depends not only on the device itself, but also on many other parameters, such as the circuit's structure, the diagnostic coverage, the causes of common failure, the application frequency etc. Therefore we can say that a safety switch can be used in circuits up to a PLe value, but the reaching of this PL level depends on other parameters.

 See Introduction to Safety

 12 – What parameters do I need to know in order to calculate the Performance Level (PL) of a safety circuit?
 Where can I find them?